JacobSeedorff21/fastbackward/README.md

     ## [1] TRUE

-Hence the two methods give the same results and the fast backward elimination algorithm is faster than step.
+Hence, the two methods give the same results and the fast backward elimination algorithm is faster than step.